inmation/WebStudio-docs/webstudio/widgets/table/README.md

 `multiMax`:
 > When `multi` is true, the `multiMin` and `multiMax` properties can limit how many table rows can be selected.
 If `multiMax` is set to `1`, the table renders radio buttons instead of checkboxes.

-`resizeColumns`:
-> When `resizeColumns` is set to `true` the columns are manually resizable with the resize icon at the right of the headers, or the desired column width can be added to the headers with the `width` property.

-Refresh on a trigger.
-The widget subscribes to the system for data changes.
-This property is an objspec.
-(Not yet implemented) (*)

 ```json
 {